Weekly market wrap

 The week ahead

-Important economic data and events for the week ahead include a Bank of Canada meeting and, in the U.S., labor and productivity data, as well as a Federal Open Market Committee meeting.
+Important economic data and events for the week ahead include CPI inflation, retail sales and housing starts and, in the U.S., labour, inflation, PMI, housing and retail sales.

 Important information :